harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 #### Stresses

+#define [Stress](<https://en.wikipedia.org/wiki/Stress_(linguistics)>) (or Accent) is the relative emphasis or prominence given to a certain syllable in a word or to a certain word in a phrase or sentence.
+- This emphasis is made by increased loudness and vowel length, full articulation of the vowel, and changes in pitch/tone.

+In the IPA, stress is marked by a vertical tick placed *before* the syllable.

+A stress is described as either *primary* or *secondary*.

+**Primary Stress** marks the loudest/most prominent syllable in the word, and denoted with a raised tick `⟨ˈ⟩`.
+- #example "Tomato" -> `/təˈmeɪ.toʊ/` the "may" sound is the loudest.

+Secondary Stress marks the weaker, but still noticeable

 marking the louder/longer syllable with a superscript vertical line (ˈ) for primary and subscript (ˌ) for secondary, typically placed before the affected syllable

 Syllables that have neither primary nor secondary stress are called unstressed.